roman-milk/roman-milk.github.io/stockingTales.md

  When they first met it was the wrong place, the wrong time.

  This time though, it was the right place, and the right time.
-Report_Story #4